 - Screen everyone over 40 every three years – using AUSDRISK scoring tool

-- Aboriginal or Torres Straight Islander origin
+- Screening should start at age 18 in patients of Aboriginal or Torres Straight Islander origin

 - Anyone with an AUSDRISK score of >12 (high risk), OR history of previous cardiovascular event, gestational diabetes, PCOS, on antipsychotic drugs;

 - Should have HbA1c testing every 3 years

 - Anyone with a high risk AUSDRISk score AND a previously elevated fasting blood glucose or impaired glucose tolerance test should have HbA1c testing every year

 Acute presentation – Patients who are acutely unwell are typically those with type 1 diabetes, although not always.
 The classic triad of the acute diabetic presentation includes:

 - Polyuria – due to osmotic diuresis that occurs when blood glucose levels exceed the renal threshold. (the renal threshold is the concentration in the blood of a substance at which the kidneys will begin to remove it from the blood).